danielmkarlsson/SuperClean/README.md

 ## Be free to be you

-There's a way to hot swap in samples as needed:
+Here's a way to hot swap in samples as needed:

 ```
 ~clean.loadSoundFiles("~/Downloads/rnb");